gnuton/RagBag/Docs/Kotlin.md

 ```

 ## Extension functions
 Extend a class.
 Defined outside the class.
 Kotlin extension are seen as static functions in java.
 Extension cannot call private members of the extended clas.
+Kotlin STD lib is just an extension of the Java's one.

 ```kotlin
 // extendedFunction.kt